|United States Navy

 |SNJ center wing section, left photo.

 The center section is in very good condition, shown here from the bottom, but does have some surface corrosion.
 The fuel

 tanks remain in place, but the landing gear have been removed.

 The original U.S. Navy serial number remains painted on the tail: SNJ-5B 84947, right photo.

-The original serial number and Navy Training Yellow paint scheme shown here were probably applied to the aircraft after it was
+The original serial number and Navy Training Yellow paint scheme shown here were applied to the aircraft after it was as

 After years of exposure to the elements, the previous paint schemes that 84947 carried are clearly shown.